RexiaAI/rexia_ai/docs/workflows/code_tool_workflow.md

 - `llm`: The language model used by the workflow.
 - `task`: The task assigned to the workflow.
-- `memory`: The memory instance used by the workflow.
 - `verbose`: A flag for enabling verbose mode.
 Defaults to `False`.
 - `max_attempts`: The maximum number of attempts for code generation.
 Defaults to `3`.